 This contender is the easiest pump filter to use, out of all models that we tested.
 There is very little pressure on the handle when pumping and it feels smooth and easy while pumping.
 There is also no assembly required, unlike with the MSR Sweetwater; you just take the pump out of its carrying case, take off the outlet cover and get pumping!

 We usually don't like pumping our water and prefer gravity filters like the Platypus GravityWorks, our Editors' Choice winner, but the Guardian makes pumping a lot more enjoyable.
 The Katadyn Vario is also speedy and easy to pump and could be a good option if you do not need to filter out viruses.

 Sometimes the intake hose's float gets turned around in the water source, and so the sucking is less efficient; because of this, you need to watch and make sure that it is oriented for the most efficient pump.
 It may also present a problem in shallow or small water sources because the float is quite large.

 This award winner has a lifespan of 10,000 liters, which is huge for a pump style filter.
-The Sawyer Filtration System is a gravity filter that also filters viruses and has a one million gallon guarantee — something that is hard to beat.
-However, 10,000 is still pretty good!
+The Aquamira Frontier Max also treats viruses but only has a lifespan of 120 gallons.
 The SteriPEN Ultra and the Sawyer Mini can treat up to 8000 liters and 100,000 gallons respectively, but are only good for personal use, not extensive group treatment.